devanshgohil07/cat-2026-mock-tracker/USER_GUIDE.md

 All trend charts are **XY-scatter** so the x-axis is attempt number and auto-extends as you log mocks.
 Missing percentiles show as **line breaks**, not zero-drops.

+> ⚠️ Charts 2 and 4 have a **fixed y-axis floor** (75 and 20) for readability.
+A mock below that floor is drawn off the bottom of the plot rather than as a visible dip.
+If a chart looks like it's missing a point, check the Mock Index.

 ---

 ## 8. How to evaluate what you see